 Using Telescopo Navigator

-Telescopo Navigator is a Markdown Studio feature for moving through long Markdown and technical documents.
+Telescopo Navigator is included with Telescopo Markdown Studio for moving through long Markdown and technical documents.

 Navigator builds a live outline from your document structure, then lets you jump between sections without manually scrolling through the entire file.